If you have YouTube TV, you’re going to wish that you knew about these features sooner!

 If you want to stream video in 4K, that feature is available as an add-on from your account settings.
 However, the amount of content available to stream in 4K remains limited.

-There’s a way to make YouTube TV kids safe.
+There’s a way to make YouTube TV safer for kids.

 You can turn on the “Allow TV-Y, TV-G, G, and PG only” setting to filter which programs can be watched using the service.